On the Real Zeroes of Half-integral Weight Hecke Cusp Forms, II

-Note that the exponential phase in the last integral vanishes when $\eta v=u[c,d]^2/c^2$.
-If this not the case, we may bound the integral using the first derivative test \cite[Section 1.5.]{Huxley1996}.
+Note also that the exponential phase in the integral (\ref{off-diagonal-intermediate}) vanishes when $\eta v=u[c,d]^2/c^2$.
+If this is not the case, we may bound the integral using the first derivative test \cite[Section 1.5.]{Huxley1996}.
 Indeed, note that in this case the absolute value of the derivative of the phase function is $\geq 1/c^2v[c,d]$.
 Using the first derivative test and estimating everything else trivially using the Weil bound for Kloosterman sums shows that (\ref{off-diagonal-intermediate}) is $\ll_\eps X^{1+\eps}/K$ when $\eta v\neq u[c,d]^2/c^2$.